sanghaisubham/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-A Common Tic Tac Toe Game Played Between the User and the System with the System Starting the game
+A Common Tic Tac Toe Game Played Between the User and the System where anyone can start the game